manticoresoftware/manticoresearch-python/README.md

-# manticoresearch
+# Manticore Python client

-Сlient for Manticore Search.
+Officail client for Manticore Search.

 ❗ WARNING: this is a development version of the client.
 The latest release's readme is https://github.com/manticoresoftware/manticoresearch-python/tree/3.3.0